microsoft/EntraExporter/README.md

     Export-AzureAD -Path 'C:\AzureADBackup\' -All
 ```

-To Select specific object and settings to export the ``-Type`` parameter can be used.
+The ``-Type`` parameter can be used to select specific objects and settings to export.
 The default type is "Config":

 ```powershell
     # export default all users as well as default objects and settings